Monday, November 25, 2024

 Some people say Halloween is Samhain because of costumes, trick-or-treating, and jack-o'-lanterns.
 Well, about that....

-I will leave some links at the end of this post to some websites that discuss Souling.
+Going door-to-door asking for soul cakes, or prayers, or charity was called "souling".
+I will leave some links at the end of this post to some websites that discuss souling.
 That will help you understand that dressing up and going door-to-door is quite Christian.
+Same as with mumming, souling was done at many holidays, including Christmas.
+It was a convenient way to raise money for church or charity.
 Could that have been a Christian thing and a pagan thing?
-Sure.
-But my point is costumes and trick-or-treats are not prima fascia evidence that Halloween is from Samhain.
+Sure, I guess, but that is not certain.
+Why would pagans who believe in reincarnation make cakes to get souls out of purgatory?
+They wouldn't.

 And you should know something about jack-o'-lanterns.
-Some people say they were pagan, and some people say they started with guy Fawkes, and some people say they started in the 1700s.
+Some people say they were pagan, and some people say they started with Guy Fawkes, and some people say they started in the 1700s.
 I don't know.
-But I do know this: it was not exclusively a Samhain custom.
+But I do know this: it was not exclusively a Halloween custom.
 In the United States in the 1800s, people carved pumpkins for all Fall holidays - Christmas, Thanksgiving, and Halloween.
 Only later did the custom migrate to Halloween only.
 You can see this in old cookbooks that tell us how to decorate for the holidays.
 For example, take the following quote from the New York Times November 24, 1895 edition, titled "The Day We Celebrate; Thanksgiving Treated Gastronomically and Socially".
 The article is about how to host a good Thanksgiving.
 In a section about how to entertain the children, it suggests a scavenger hunt for nuts, then it says:

 "A 'booby' prize, that never fails to please the children, is an old-fashioned jack o' lantern, made from a small pumpkin, and brought in lighted, on a salver, to be presented to the luckless nut hunter."